Click on the Dance

 Neutron

-footwork, I think you will love this one.
+footwork, I think you will like this one.
 I choreographed this line dance

 Applejacks and some other not-so-common moves.
 It's a challenge for experienced